-NVIDIA announces FX Composer 2.0 Beta 3.
-FX Composer 2 is a powerful integrated development environment for shader authoring.
-With support for DirectX and OpenGL, HLSL, COLLADA FX, and CgFX, as well as .fbx, .x, .3ds, .obj, and .dae formats, FX Composer provides true cross-platform API functionality.
+This latest FX Composer version features improved COLLADA file compatibility between applications, as well as other minor bug fixes and improvements.
+FX Composer is a powerful integrated development environment for shader authoring.
+With support for DirectX and OpenGL, HLSL, COLLADA FX, and CgFX, as well as .fbx, .x, .3ds, .obj, and .dae formats, FX Composer provides true API cross-platform functionality.